esentri/domainlifecycles/getting-started/english/guides/configuration_en.md

 ### Database Driver
 First of all, the respective database driver must be integrated in order to use a database.
-As DLC uses JOOQ (see below), almost all relational SQL-based databases are supported.
+As DLC uses jOOQ (see below), almost all relational SQL-based databases are supported.
 A list of all supported databases can be found [here](https://www.jooq.org/doc/latest/manual/reference/supported-rdbms/").